ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1022
 {: #error-1022}
 The gateway readiness precheck failed with an unexpected exception.
 Try again or contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help).

+## Error 1023
+{: #error-1023}
+The gateway readiness precheck failed the DNS accessibility check on the Ubuntu host.
+Confirm there is network access to the private `10.0.0.0/8` subnet from the host.

+## Error 1024
+{: #error-1024}
+The gateway readiness precheck failed with an unexpected exception.
+Try again or contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help).

 ## Error 1101